 When winter thaws and spring dawns, trail crews are the first footfalls to be heard outdoors.
 From big parks like Yosemite to small state preserves, these volunteers and rangers make hiking trails passable by removing the fallen trees and deadwood.
 All aspiring writers should take careful note.

 You see, writers love adding deadwood and clutter to their work.
 It’s only natural.
 They create the entire forest from scratch and are so enamored with its very existence that they forget to put in paths.
 But when readers can’t see into the overgrown thicket, they won’t know how to enter.
-Want to help them through?
-Trim it like a trail crew.
+To help them through, trim it like a trail crew.

 Trail crews know hikers are trying to get somewhere